Wishing you knew more about Aboriginal culture? Search no more.

 Fewer Aboriginal people drink daily or at least once a week than non-Indigenous people do.
 Many more Aboriginal people consume alcohol once a month or even less frequently.
-This is in stark contrast to the image the media tries to reinforce when reporting about “staggering quantities of alcohol” (Time Magazine) being consumed.
+This is in stark contrast to the image the media tries to reinforce when reporting about "staggering quantities of alcohol" (Time Magazine, August 2006) being consumed.

 Consequences of Aboriginal alcohol consumption

 Aboriginal people who (excessively) consume alcohol often face one or more of the following consequences:

 - Death due to alcoholic liver cirrhosis or suicide.
 The average age of death from an alcohol-related cause is about 35 .

 - Violence, brawls and fights.
 Women often hesitate to report violent men for fear of yet more deaths in custody.